Locations:

 When should I go to the emergency room?

-Cancer treatment may have strong side effects.
-Your healthcare provider may have given you medication to help manage your side effects.
-You should go to the emergency room if you have:
+Cancer treatments for DLBCL, including chemotherapy and immunotherapy, may have strong side effects.
+Your healthcare provider will advise you on how to manage them and prescribe medications to help as needed.
+Still, you should go to the emergency room if you have:

-What questions should I ask a healthcare provider about diffuse large B-cell lymphoma?
+What questions should I ask my healthcare provider about DLBCL?

 • What type of diffuse large B-cell lymphoma do I have?